Background

 Projects and Activities

-Enrico is Research Fellow at the Intelligent Systems and Data Science (ISDS) group of the Knowldge Media Institute (KMi), The Open University.
+Enrico is Senior Research Fellow at the Knowldge Media Institute (KMi), The Open University.

 SPARQL Anything